erickbytes/lofipython/content/blog/how-to-make-a-wi-fi-qr-code-with-python.rst

 To accomplish this task, I found the `wifi-qr-code-generator library on pypi <https://pypi.org/project/wifi-qrcode-generator/>`__.
 It makes creating a Wi-Fi QR code very simple with help from the `pillow <https://pypi.org/project/Pillow/>`__ and `qrcode <https://pypi.org/project/qrcode/>`__ modules.
 It is a great example of a library that has a very specific purpose and does it well.
-The connection will only be automatic is your password is correct, so make sure you type it carefully.
+The connection will only be automatic if your password is correct, so make sure you type it carefully.

 The library has two ways to create a QR code: